Rain (entertainer): Controversies

 On his World 2007 tour, his scheduled concerts in Shanghai, Toronto, San Francisco, and Hawaii were canceled, followed by the last concert in Los Angeles.
 The last event at the Staples Center was canceled only two hours prior to opening: Rain's producer blamed the situation on financial problems of the local promoter, while the local promoter blamed Wellmade STAR M calling them too "incompetent to handle the situation".

 On March 19, 2009, a federal jury in Honolulu found that Rain, his former management agency JYP Entertainment, and two other promotion companies were guilty of breaching a contract and defrauding Honolulu promoter Click Entertainment for $2 million (originally just over $1 million) after the Hawaii concert was canceled and the promoters were not refunded the $500,000 licensing fee.
 Rain and JYP were ordered to pay $2.4 million each in punitive damages, $1 million for damages related to the fraud, and $2.3 million for breach of contract.

 A separate lawsuit filed by promoters Wellmade STAR M was dismissed by a South Korean court on January 28, 2010.
 Judge Bae Kwang-Kuk ruled in favor of Rain and blamed the plaintiff for poor preparations surrounding the canceled U.S. tour.

 In April 2010, Rain and other J. Tune Creative shareholders were accused of embezzling money from the company by a fabric manufacturing company.
 The company claimed they suffered financial losses.
 Rain and the shareholders were acquitted of the charges in December of that year.
 He was reinvestigated in September 2011 after a discrepancy was found, but was later acquitted again in June 2013.

 Personal life

 Military service

 Rain fulfilled his mandatory military service from October 2011 until July 2013.
 He was named the top marksman of the 5th Infantry Division boot camp, and was chosen as the assistant instructor.
 He was appointed promotional ambassador by the Military Manpower Administration, and appeared in a documentary about the defense industry entitled "Defense Report 2012".

 Marriage and children

 In January 2013, Rain confirmed that he was dating actress Kim Tae-hee, which then caused an investigation into whether his dating had broken military rules during his mandatory military service.
-In 2014, he was baptised with the name Micheal as a Catholic, the same religion as his wife.
+In 2014, he was received into the Catholic Church with the baptismal name Michael, the same religion as Kim.
 The couple married on January 19, 2017, after five years of dating.
 On October 25, 2017, Kim gave birth to their first child.
 She gave birth to their second child on September 19, 2019.